-- Central authorities of churches (archbishops, bishops, patriarchs, etc.); - Country-wide labour unions; - Political parties; - Social banking customers who have social impact.

-c.
-Local Large Corporates ("LLC") includes:

-- Companies/groups with an annual individual turnover above EUR 50 million; - Clients with operations in core markets where Erste Group operates or in extended core markets; - Companies that meet the above-described criteria regarding the turnover with real estate financing for which total Real Estate project value, including land acquisition, excluding value added tax, is less than EUR 8 million; - Financial sponsors (e.g. Private Equity Funds).
+- Central authorities of churches (archbishops, bishops, patriarchs, etc.); - Country-wide labour unions; - · Political parties; - Social banking customers who have social impact. - c.
+Local Large Corporates ("LLC") includes: - Companies/groups with an annual individual turnover above EUR 50 million; - Clients with operations in core markets where Erste Group operates or in extended core markets; - Companies that meet the above-described criteria regarding the turnover with real estate financing for which total real estate project value, including land acquisition, excluding value added tax, is less than EUR 8 million; - Financial sponsors (e.g. Private Equity Funds).
 The participations (in case of majority stake) of the financial sponsors will be grouped together with the financial sponsor; - International groups that have their headquarters outside the expanded Erste Group target market (target market where Erste Group is present plus Poland, Germany and Spain) with a consolidated annual turnover of over EUR 500 million are segmented by LLC only where Erste Group has a relationship with its headquarters. - d.
-Commercial Real Estate ("CRE") includes:

-- Companies which request financing of real estate projects with total project value of more than EUR 8 million (including land acquisition, excluding value added tax); - Investors in real estate for the purpose of generating income from the rental of individual properties or portfolios of properties; - Developers of individual properties or portfolios of properties for the purpose of generating capital gains through sale; - Asset management services Assets/Special Purpose Vehicles held (on balance) by an Erste Group entity in order to generate income from rental activities (third party tenants); - Own property development property developments done by an Erste Group entity in scope of this policy for the purpose of generating capital gains through sale or income from rental; and - Clients using construction/technical advisory services of Erste Group Immorent.
+Commercial Real Estate ("CRE") includes: - Companies which request financing of real estate projects with total project value of more than EUR 8 million (including land acquisition, excluding value added tax); - Investors in real estate for the purpose of generating income from the rental of individual properties or portfolios of properties; - Developers of individual properties or portfolios of properties for the purpose of generating capital gains through sale;

+- Asset management services Assets/Special Purpose Vehicles held (on balance) by an Erste Group entity in order to generate income from rental activities (third party tenants); - Own property development property developments done by an Erste Group entity in scope of this policy for the purpose of generating capital gains through sale or income from rental; and - Clients using construction/technical advisory services of Erste Group Immorent GmbH. - e.
+Other corporate includes activities related to investment banking services and financial products and services.